-The history of the Faculty of Medicine can not be separated from the history of the Indonesian struggle to achieve independence.
-As the oldest faculty in Indonesia, the establishment of Faculty of Medicine milestone through a very long process.
-In the Dutch colonial era, there are two schools of medicine, namely Geneeskundige Hoge School (GHS) in Jakarta and the Netherlands Indies Arsten School (NIAS) in Surabaya.
-Furthermore, during the Japanese occupation (1943-1945) there were many changes.
-GHS changed its name to Djakarta Ika Daigaku, while NIAS closed and most of the students moved to Djakarta Ika Daigaku.
+The history of establishment of Faculty of Medicine UGM is closely related to the history of Indonesia’s struggle in achieving independence.
+As the oldest faculty in Indonesia, its establishment had a very long process.
+In the Dutch colonial era, there were just two medical schools, namely Geneeskundige Hoge School (GHS) in Jakarta and Netherlands Indische Arsten School (NIAS) in Surabaya.
+However, there were lot of changes during the Japanese colonial era (1943-1945).
+GHS changed its name to Djakarta Ika Daigaku, while NIAS was terminated and their students moved to the former school.

-Idea arose among the ministries to incorporate colleges Universities and Schools high school became a university under the Ministry of Education, Teaching and Culture.
-The idea was realized with the opening of the State University of Gadjah Mada (UNGM) by the Ministry of PP & K on December 19, 1949 (now established as the anniversary of Gadjah Mada University).
+An idea emerged among the ministries to incorporate colleges and high school into a university under the Ministry of Education, Teaching, and Culture.
+The idea was accomplished with the opening of Universitas Negeri Gadjah Mada (UNGM) on 19th December 1949 (now celebrated as Universitas Gadjah Mada’s anniversary date)

 Meanwhile, the medical, dentistry, and pharmacy college were still managed by the Ministry of Health.
 Based on Indonesian Government Regulation no. 37 on the establishment of UNGM signed by Mr. Assat as the temporary President of Indonesia and Ki Mangoen Sarkoro as the Minister of Education, Teaching, and Culture, the three aforementioned college were handed from the Ministry of Health to the Ministry of Education, Teaching, and Culture.
 The term Perguruan Tinggi (college) was changed to Fakultit.